 Our aim is to enhance the results of the first two workshops in the following areas:

 We invite submissions that may include the following topics, but are not limited to:

 The goal of this workshop is to share and discuss research and projects that reach beyond classic recommender techniques and discuss health domain related challenges of recommender systems.

-We solicit short research papers (4 pages) and short position papers (2 pages), both in the ACM conference paper style.
-Participants can decide between a research focused submission, resulting in a workshop presentation, and a project focused submission, resulting in a workshop poster.
+We solicit short research papers (Up to 6 pages) and short position papers (2 pages), both in the ACM conference paper style.
+Participants can decide between a research focused submission and a project focused submission.
+A selection of best papers will be presented in a flash talk.
+Further papers will be presented in the form of a poster.
 Papers should be submitted in EasyChair to the submission page.

 Submission category research: innovative research ideas, preliminary results or system prototypes

 Submission category project: funded research projects, industry and research collaborations or health-care and research collaborations